Frequently Asked Questions

 This makes it uniquely suited to absorbing the shock of a piston hitting the front of the gearbox while still consistently spacing the piston into the optimal position for perfect engagement (AoE).

-15. What is the difference between hop rubber types (soft/hard)?
+15. The difference between hop rubber types (soft/hard)

 Softer rubbers can apply more backspin to the BB because but are more likely to deform under high pressure levels.

 Harder rubbers retain their shape and so give better consistency but cannot apply as much backspin as they are more ‘slippery’.

 Balancing the hardness of the rubber can be tricky but for UK power levels I have found the Prometheus Purple rubber to give the best all-round results.

 17. What sort of performance is actually achievable

 18. How do you lock a gun to semi-auto (mechanically and electronically)

 19. Advantages and disadvantages of Gas and Electric including weather efficiency etc